Kudo/expo-devtools-plugin-demo/README.md

 # expo-devtools-plugin-demo

+> [!IMPORTANT]
+> The DevTools Plugins work is moving into https://github.com/expo/dev-plugins.
+This repository is now archived and some doc may be out of date.
+Please look into the [new repository](https://github.com/expo/dev-plugins).

 This is a proof-of-concept project that demonstrates how to use Expo CLI devtools plugins, with some plugins included.

 - [react-native-apollo-devtools](https://github.com/razorpay/react-native-apollo-devtools)